cambridge-cares/TheWorldAvatar/web/twa-vis-platform/code/README.md

 ## Execution

-Once installed, the project can be run in development mode by using the `npm run dev` command, again from within the `code` directory.
+Once installed, and the required configuration files provided (see [here](#runtime-resources)), the project can be run in development mode by using the `npm run dev` command, again from within the `code` directory.

 Running the code in development mode will additionally add watches to source code files, automatically triggering the server to refresh/rerender pages when changes are made (this is known as "hot-loading").